-Cameron Diaz Says Drew Barrymore's Alcohol Addiction Was 'Difficult to Watch'
+Cameron Diaz Says Drew Barrymore's Addiction Relapse Was "Difficult to Watch"

-Diaz said that watching Barrymore's condition worsen was "difficult to watch."
+Diaz said that time was "difficult to watch."

-"But I knew that if we all stuck with her and gave her the support she needed, she would find her way," Diaz noted.
+"But I knew that if we all stuck with her and gave her the support she needed, she would find her way," Diaz told the outlet.
 "I have absolute faith in her.
-You can’t even comprehend how hard it was to be her as a child, and then she shot out the other end with the ability to save herself."
+You can't even comprehend how hard it was to be her as a child, and then she shot out the other end with the ability to save herself."

 Barrymore and Diaz, who starred in the 2000 cult-classic Charlie's Angels together, have been close friends since the '90s.
 And now that she's a show host, Barrymore has welcomed Diaz on set various times.

 Barrymore has talked about her sobriety journey and past addiction troubles on her show, and in the profile, she admitted it was the offer she got from CBS in 2019 to host her own talk show that pushed her to make a real change in her life.

 "I think the opportunity at a show like this really hit me," she said.
 "I was like, 'I can't handle this unless I'm in a really clear place.'"